Anwar warns Malaysia PM seeks emergency law to keep power

 “We have a government which lacks legitimacy and which knows it would fail to demonstrate majority support in Parliament, and is using the COVID-19 crisis as an excuse to justify its abuse of power,” Anwar said in a statement Friday.

 Some media cited sources as saying that Muhyiddin is seeking an “economic emergency” to merely suspend Parliament, without any curfew.
-Still it would be the first time since emergency laws were invoked since 1969, when they were used following deadly racial riots.
+The last time emergency laws were invoked was in 1969 during deadly racial riots.

 Officials in the prime minister’s office couldn’t immediately be reached for comment.